phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-gdpr/doc-gdpr-introduction.md

 ## MailChimp

-When GDPR function is activated, every MailChimp mailing list automatically becomes RGPD and can not be legally used by MailChimp for commercial purposes.
+When GDPR function is activated, every MailChimp mailing list automatically becomes GDPR and can not be legally used by MailChimp for commercial purposes.